Zylphrex/blkplt/REPORT.md

 This can be explained if we looked a little closely.
 Cassandra stores the data in a series of large files, and in our tests, some of which were over 1G in size.
 From the [Gotchas](https://btrfs.wiki.kernel.org/index.php/Gotchas#Fragmentation) under fragmentation, we see one possible explaination.
 Large files like the ones created by `Cassandra`, can easily be fragmented with random  writes.
 This behaviour wasn't evident during the load stage of `YCSB`, but as soon as we ran the run stage of `YCSB`, we see this drastic slowdown.

 This slowdown was only experience when running `Cassandra` on `btrfs`, but not when running `RocksDB` on `btrfs`.
 Upon examining the data directory of `RocksDB`, we see that, unlike `Cassandra`, `RocksDB` created lots of smaller files, each in the tens of MBs, thus we do not experience the same slowdown.

+## Throughput

+Looking at the throughput of all the benchmarks, we see that `Cassandra` has a significantly higher read throughput, but much lower in write throughput.
+Whereas for `RocksDB` has a something in between for both read and write throughput.
+This seems very reasonable as noted earlier, `Cassandra` stores data in a series of large files which makes random writes to them slower due to the nature of SSDs but fast to read from. `RocksDB` stores data in lots of smaller files meaning writing to them is faster and reading from them is also relatively quick.

+The actual diagrams were not included in this report because they do not fit, instead you can find svg versions of them at [https://github.com/Zylphrex/blkplt/tree/master/img](https://github.com/Zylphrex/blkplt/tree/master/img).

+## Conclusion

+`Cassandra`'s approach of storing data in large files is not well suited for `btrfs`, but works well on `f2fs` and `ext4`, though it is not optimized for flash storage which we can see from the results of the benchmarks.
+However, with a well optimized database system like `RocksDB` with `f2fs`, we can achieve significant improvements in performance.
+And looking at the block access frequencies, we see a typical zipfian distribution.